Focus-Points/focuspoints-bloomreach/readme.md

 *Note: use the artifactId focuspoints-bloomreach12-taglib or focuspoints-bloomreach13-taglib depending on the major version of the Bloomreach DXP that you are using*

+Next open the web.xml file of the site module and add `classpath*:io/focuspoints/**/*.class` to the `hst-beans-annotated-classes` context-param in order to have the focuspoints beans recognized.

 # Configuration

 In order to start using the FocusPoints client functionality in the website we need to provide it with the correct configuration.
 There are multiple ways of configuring the plugin.